alexdodonov/mezon-router/README.md

 $router->addRoute('/index/', function(){});
 ```

-route /contacts/ will be processed by it's own handler, and all other routes (even /index/) will be processed by the '*' handler.
+route /contacts/ will be processed by its own handler, and all other routes (even /index/) will be processed by the '*' handler.

 ## Route variables